debasishm89/burpy/README.md

-burpy
+Burpy v0.1
 =====

-This portable python tool performs parse Burp Suite (http://portswigger.net) log and performs series of tests and generate HTML report.
+This portable python tool,parses Burp Suite (http://portswigger.net) log and performs series of tests and generate HTML report.

 This tool also includes on raw http request manipulation library (rawweb.py).